asmanarutoz/EZ2get/README.md

 It can't be implied that any approval/approval limit is guaranteed.

 #### For 21, please see https://www.yelp.com/biz photos/ez2get-furniture-los-angeles-2?select=nTEsu9n4rqsdbGKFw06TA
-21) "Online instant approval" image description:
+~~21) "Online instant approval" image description:
 Progressive Leasing is the only purchase option available on the store's website to apply online.
-It can't be implied that we are a financing company or that approvals/approval limits are guaranteed.
+It can't be implied that we are a financing company or that approvals/approval limits are guaranteed.~~

 #### For 22, please see https://www.yelp.com/biz photos/ez2get-furniture-los-angeles-2?select=dwF3PioORFamG1spW eaEg
-22) ~~"90 Day Payment Option" on online image:
-We don't offer a 90-day Payment Option in CA.
+22) ~~"90 Day Payment Option" on online image: We don't offer a 90-day Payment Option in CA.~~

 #### For 23, please see https://www.instagram.com/p/Bo-UgrYBQGa/
 23) ~~"90 Day Payment Option", "Financing", "#ezfinancing", "#90daynotinterest", and "#$49down" on Instagram post: